awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 1. Create a security group to use with your pod\.
 The steps that follow help you create a simple security group for illustrative purposes only\.
 In a production cluster, your rules will likely be different\.

    1. Retrieve the IDs of your cluster's VPC and cluster security group\.
-Replace *my\-cluster* with the name of your cluster\.
+Replace `my-cluster` with the name of your cluster\.

       ```
       my_cluster_name=my-cluster